ESG data

 In other words, good ESG performance will be a prerequisite to access (more affordable) financing and most importantly win and keep customers.
 Sustainability is becoming a fundamental competitive advantage.

-But ESG reporting, just like for larger corporates, is also bringing its own set of challenges for SMEs.
+ESG reporting, just like for larger corporates, is also bringing its set of challenges for SMEs.
 When trying to provide the requested data for their ESG reporting, SMEs are facing key issues:

 • Financial constraints: As reporting requirements grow, the amount of resources SMEs can dedicate to reporting does not necessarily grow with them.
 This inability to allocate increasing resources to ESG reporting differentiates SMEs from Large companies and creates a divide in the data that can be delivered, both in quality and quantity.
 In addition, SMEs are less likely to possess the resources that larger companies can use to invest in “bypasses” such as consultants or tools to improve their reporting capabilities.